Software-Improvement-Group/sigridci/docs/capabilities/faq-architecture.md

 *does* contain the change history, but you do *not* want to use the change history in the analysis, you can add the configuration option `history_enabled: false`.

+### Can I exclude my repository from the upload to Sigrid altogether?

+Yes.
+Sigrid CI generates a log file called `git.log`, and you can exclude this file from being uploaded.
+You can use the `--exclude` [option in Sigrid CI](../reference/client-script-usage.md), for example `--exclude git.log`.

 ## Contact and support

 Feel free to contact [SIG's support department](mailto:support@softwareimprovementgroup.com) for any questions or issues you may have after reading this document, or when using Sigrid or Sigrid CI.
 Users in Europe can also contact us by phone at +31 20 314 0953.